Sea Wolf Bakers ★ 4.8

-Sea Wolf Bakers in Seattle's Fremont is the brothers Wybenga sourdough room: levain breads, the city's signature cinnamon roll, and a pastry case that sells out by 11:30.
+Sea Wolf Bakers in Seattle's Fremont is the brothers Wybenga sourdough room: levain breads, the city's signature cinnamon roll.
+At 3617 Stone Way N.

 Worth the queue: Cinnamon roll